 Being able to interact with the customers in two ways communication channels has many advantages.
 Although it introduces many challenges such as the ones mentioned above.

 Most of these challenges could be resolved by implementing a data management plan that includes the implementation of a social CRM or CRM system.
-Furthermore, such a plan requires long-term commitment and large initial investment.
+Furthermore, such a plan requires a long-term commitment and large initial investment.

 Adopting Web 2.0 Principles

-Intermediary sites, self service portals and independent blogs are just a few examples where the information about company, coming from its clients may appear and be popularised.
+Intermediary sites, self-service portals and independent blogs are just a few examples where the information about the company, coming from its clients may appear and be popularised.
 Companies gradually try to accustom to new conditions and leverage the new trends, however the research shows it is very hard what is underlined by saying that “as the three layers of the new media communicative ecology – the social, content and technology – are co-evolving, the Web 2.0 is not only a valuable conceptual aid, but also an important practical imperative touching not only marketing but the whole organisation.

 In how to implement a Marketing 2.0 Model, a company may choose to use more than one Web 2.0 application to implement Marketing 2.0 strategy, it’s actually encouraged.
 However, another important issue companies should focus on when implementing Marketing 2.0 strategy is to synchronise their marketing efforts among the different Web 2.0 applications the company chose to use.
-Implementing Marketing 2.0 strategy would have negative impact on the companies adopting it if their marketing campaigns appeared to be out of sync and are not timed correctly.
+Implementing Marketing 2.0 strategy would have a negative impact on the companies adopting it if their marketing campaigns appeared to be out of sync and are not timed correctly.

 Marketing 2.0 is a two ways communication channel.
 Therefore, an effective communication strategy is critical for the success of Marketing 2.0 implementation.
 Having such a strategy will allow the company to maintain and manage its current customers.
 Meanwhile, it also allows the company to expand its customer base by creating new customers.
-What seems to scare marketers the most is that they would have to allow customers to communicate to each other if they choose to adopt theses technologies.
+What seems to scare marketers the most is that they would have to allow customers to communicate with each other if they choose to adopt these technologies.

 Integrating Social CRM (SCRM) or CRM Into Your Marketing 2.0 Strategy

-Having the technological infrastructure, applications and data repository, implemented correctly, and adopting Web 2.0 principles completely, wouldn’t result in a successful implementation of Marketing 2.0 platform unless the marketing strategy support it completely.
-A CRM allows your organisation to become more customer-centric by informing the total customer experience – from strategic lifecycle management and marketing mix optimization, to comprehensive program development and the optimization of individual campaigns.
+Having the technological infrastructure, applications and data repository, implemented correctly, and adopting Web 2.0 principles completely, wouldn’t result in the successful implementation of Marketing 2.0 platform unless the marketing strategy support it completely.
+A CRM allows your organisation to become more customer-centric by informing the total customer experience – from strategic lifecycle management and marketing mix optimization to comprehensive program development and the optimization of individual campaigns.
 Marketing is defined as the processes used to create, communicate, and deliver value to customers, and to manage customer relationship in a beneficial way for both of the customer and the organisation.

-This actually shows the importance of the communication with consumers for marketers, as well as the importance of the customer relationship management.
-Understanding how customers make their decisions is a key to a successful marketing strategy.
+This actually shows the importance of communication with consumers for marketers, as well as the importance of the customer relationship management.
+Understanding how customers make their decisions is key to a successful marketing strategy.

 The consumer decision journey is a framework developed by Court et al. to identify the point of time at which interaction with customers would result in influencing their decision.
 The Consumer decision journey spawn through four phases:

-- Consumer considers an initial set of brands, based on brand perceptions and exposure to recent touch points.
+- Consumer considers an initial set of brands, based on brand perceptions and exposure to recent touchpoints.